 All too often, this word makes you and the vendor co-conspirators in postponing discussion of the hard work coming your way.

-Making systems "talk to each other" can be surprisingly easy or devilishly hard — but usually the latter.
+Making MarTech platforms "talk to each other" can be surprisingly easy or devilishly hard — but usually the latter.
 Unfortunately, it can be very difficult to know in advance just how hard, so companies tend to postpone a meaningful discussion of specifics during the technology selection phase.
 That's bad.

 Instead of vaguely asking whether two systems can integrate, come up with some actual test cases.
 Articulate specific needs for read- or write-access to repositories, as well as event-triggers across systems.
 Describe all-important customer or employee experiences as they complete tasks that span back-end platforms.
 Then you'll begin to start laying a roadmap for integration -- without ever having to use the word.

 Extra credit: lose the word seamless too.
 Seams are part of the fabric of all software.
-They allow specific systems to be good at distinct things.
+They allow specific systems to be good at distinct things, particularly in a composable MarTech stack.
 Focus on where, when, how, and why you'll want to stitch those things together.

 Intuitive to whom?
 Vendors are justifiably proud of their tools and always deem them easy to use.
-Yet many if not most customers report significant usability problems even with simpler enterprise platforms.
+Yet many if not most customers report significant usability problems even with simpler MarTech platforms.

 A related no-no word is "easy."
 What does easy mean?

 Instead focus on usability.
 Usability is fitness to purpose.
 Therefore, you need to discover your colleagues' true purposes in employing any tool.
-Note that different personas are going to require different experiences based on distinct purposes, so perhaps the most "intuitive" solution is the one whose screens are most readily modifiable.
+Note that different personas are going to require different experiences based on distinct purposes, so perhaps the most "intuitive" solution is the one whose screens are most readily modifiable by role.

 This is a useless marketing term typically employed by vendors and their analyst shills.
 Don't ever type it yourself.